kkrugler/flink-training/README-Bootcamp.md

 The project needs to be imported as a gradle project into your IDE.

-Then you should be able to open [`BootcampWindowing1WorkflowTest`](bootcamp/windowing/src/test/java/com/ververica/flink/training/exercises/BootcampWindowing1WorkflowTest.java) and run this test.
+Then you should be able to open [`BootcampWindowingSolution1WorkflowTest`](bootcamp/windowing/src/test/java/com/ververica/flink/training/solutions/BootcampWindowingSolution1WorkflowTest.java) and run this test.
+When you do this the first time, you'll get a popup menu with two options, `test` and `testSolutions`.
+Select `testSolutions`, since this test is for the exercise solution.

 > **:information_source: Note for Eclipse users:** Several Gradle projects in this repo
 > depend on the Gradle project `common`.
 In order for Eclipse to detect the Gradle project dependencies correctly: